charlotdupont/Blazebase/README.md

-# BlazeBase: A replacement to Pyrebase written in modern python
+# BlazeBase: A replacement to Pyrebase written with the firebase-admin sdk

 ## Warning